11 outreach email sample templates that actually get responses

 [Your name]

-When to use: You have mutual connections or similar clients
+When to use: You have mutual connections or have identified specific shared clients or similar organizational challenges you can reference.

 Template: